 Examples of family values can be as simple as that.
 Simply doing what a morally good human being would do, in this case, respecting your elders, will result in harmony and peace throughout your household.

 In a study conducted in the UK among 2000 families a few years ago, it was found that despite modern family values taking over, some old-fashioned morals and teachings were still considered valuable.
 For instance, surprisingly around 76% of those surveyed said that having good table manners topped their family values.

 “Nobody wants to see a child picking through a roast chicken dinner with their fingers or talking with their mouths full,” said the study.
 Table manners and etiquettes might seem a trivial thing but in families where they are insisted upon, it shows a certain level of discipline and politeness.

 These small elements go a long way in refining your personality and polishing up your habits that leave a good impression on anyone you interact with in the future.
 Imagine if you’re meeting your partner’s parents for the first time, and you’re waving your utensils about, blowing on your food because your family never told you both those things are frowned upon, yikes!

 3. Spending Christmas and other festivals together

-It says a lot about these traditions that have stood the test of time and each of them emphasise the importance of togetherness, sharing and possessing good family values.
+It says a lot about these traditions that have stood the test of time and each of them emphasizes the importance of togetherness, sharing, and possessing good family values.
 Festivals are just not the same without family – be they related by blood or even if they are ‘friends like family.’